Skip Ribbon Commands

 Speech and Language Difficulties (Children)

-• Motor skills such as walking, jumping, writing, self-feeding
+• Motor skills, such as walking, jumping, writing and self-feeding

-• Frequency and quality of language that a child is exposed to
+• The Frequency and quality of language exposure

-If a child is slow in speech and language acquisition, he or she may have a speech or language difficulty.
+If a child's speech and language development is slower than usual, it may indicate a speech or language difficulty.

 Back to Top